Lemoncode/angular-5-sample-app/Demos/03 User Interactions/game-catalog/README.md

 ```
 * Run the application at this point to verify that everything goes fine.

 ### 6. So far, so good.
-We are going to show how to handle that the games get displayed by the user interaction, we new to edit the `app.component.html`, `app.component.css` and `app.component.ts`.
+We are going to show how to handle that the games get displayed by the user interaction, we have to edit the `app.component.html`, `app.component.css` and `app.component.ts`.

 * In `app.component.html`